PhonologicalCorpusTools/SLP-AA-old-/README.md

 # SLP-Annotator

 One of the barriers to conducting corpus-based phonetic and phonological research on signed languages is the lack of tools for streamlining phonetic annotation in a way that is then compatible with other corpus-analysis resources.
-In this presentation, we introduce SLPAnnotator, a free, open-source software program that is designed to implement a (slightly modified) version of Johnson and Liddell’s anatomically based and phonetically detailed Sign Language Phonetic Annotation (SLPA) system (2010, 2011a, 2011b, 2012).
+SLP-Annotator is a free, open- source software program that is designed to implement a (slightly modified) version of Johnson and Liddell’s anatomically based and phonetically detailed Sign Language Phonetic Annotation (SLPA) system (2010, 2011a, 2011b, 2012).
 The software creates corpora that are compatible with the more general program Phonological CorpusTools (PCT; Hall et al. 2016) to allow relatively automated phonological analysis.